MartinThoma/MartinThoma.github.io/_posts/2014-10-17-write-math.md

 featured_image: logos/write-math.png
 ---

-THIS IS JUST A DRAFT.
-IT WILL GET UPDATED UNTIL 15 NOVEMBER 2014!

 On-line handwriting recognition systems get the information how a symbol is written.
 In contrast, OCR only gets the pixel map.